CAIRN ENERGY PL/ADR (OTCMKTS:CRNCY) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of CAIRN ENERGY PL/ADR (OTCMKTS:CRNCY) from a hold rating to a buy rating in a research report released on Wednesday morning, Zacks.com reports.
-Zacks Investment Research currently has $3.50 target price on the energy company’s stock.
+CAIRN ENERGY PL/ADR (OTCMKTS:CRNCY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Thursday, Zacks.com reports.
+The firm currently has a $3.75 price objective on the energy company’s stock.
+Zacks Investment Research‘s price objective indicates a potential upside of 11.61% from the company’s previous close.

 According to Zacks, “Cairn Energy PLC is engaged in the discovery, exploration and development of oil and gas properties in South Asia.
 The Company has discovered and developed many major fields in India and Bangladesh.
 Cairn Energy PLC is headquartered in Edinburgh, the United Kingdom. “

-Several other equities analysts have also weighed in on CRNCY.
-Berenberg Bank lowered CAIRN ENERGY PL/ADR from a buy rating to a hold rating in a research note on Wednesday, April 29th.
-Royal Bank of Canada upgraded CAIRN ENERGY PL/ADR from a sector perform rating to an outperform rating in a report on Monday, March 16th.
-Finally, Jefferies Financial Group initiated coverage on CAIRN ENERGY PL/ADR in a report on Tuesday, April 28th.
-They issued an underperform rating on the stock.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the stock.
-CAIRN ENERGY PL/ADR has an average rating of Hold and a consensus target price of $3.50.
+A number of other analysts have also commented on the company.
+Royal Bank of Canada upgraded CAIRN ENERGY PL/ADR from a “sector perform” rating to an “outperform” rating in a report on Monday, March 16th.
+Morgan Stanley lowered CAIRN ENERGY PL/ADR from an “overweight” rating to an “equal weight” rating in a report on Wednesday.
+Jefferies Financial Group began coverage on CAIRN ENERGY PL/ADR in a report on Tuesday, April 28th.
+They issued an “underperform” rating on the stock.
+Finally, Berenberg Bank lowered CAIRN ENERGY PL/ADR from a “buy” rating to a “hold” rating in a report on Wednesday, April 29th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and one has assigned a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and an average price target of $3.75.

 CAIRN ENERGY PL/ADR Company Profile